farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Techniques

 - **Better than New!** Whenever you succeed with style on an overcome action to repair a piece of machinery, you can immediately give it a new situation aspect (with a free invoke) reflecting the improvements you’ve made, instead of just a boost.
 (Fate Core, p.103)
-- **Bricoleur.** You are skilled at improvising when making or repairing something. +2 to Crafts when you creatively incorporate reused materials into your machine. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Bricoleur.** You are skilled at improvising when making or repairing something. +2 to Crafts when you creatively incorporate reused materials into your machine.
 - **Eye For Flaws.** +2 to create advantage with Crafts when you examine an object or machine for physical weaknesses.
 (Peter Blake)
 - **Hogtie.** When you use Crafts to create a _Hogtied_ (or similar) advantage on someone, you can always actively oppose any overcome rolls to escape the hogtie (also using Crafts), even if you’re not there.
 (Normally, if you weren’t there, the escaping character would roll against passive opposition, making it a lot easier to escape.)
 (Fate Core, p.91)
 - **Master Bricoleur.** (requires Skilled Bricoleur.)
-When you succeed on a roll to which the Bricoleur stunt applies, your success takes two time steps less than normal. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+When you succeed on a roll to which the Bricoleur stunt applies, your success takes two time steps less than normal.
 - **Mister Fix-It.** You are talented at getting things repaired under time-critical circumstances.
 The time it takes for you to get something fixed is reduced by two shifts. (adapted from Spirit of the Century SRD, §6.12.2)
 - **Scavenger.** There is an art to making things quickly out of cannibalized parts.
-You find it easy, because the people who made the thing you took apart did most of the work. +2 to create advantages with Crafts whenever you disassemble machinery for later re-use. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You find it easy, because the people who made the thing you took apart did most of the work. +2 to create advantages with Crafts whenever you disassemble machinery for later re-use.
 - **Skilled Bricoleur.** (requires Bricoleur.)
-Necessity is the mother of invention. +2 to Crafts when you have nothing to build with except inappropriate materials. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Necessity is the mother of invention. +2 to Crafts when you have nothing to build with except inappropriate materials.
 - **Thump of Restoration/Percussive Maintenance.** (requires Mister Fix-It.)
 Sometimes a bunch of repairs can get short-handed with a good swift thump.
 To activate this ability, spend a fate point and roll Crafts (vs. a target of Mediocre).
 If your roll succeeds, the device or contraption starts working and continues working for a number of exchanges equal to the shifts gained on the Crafts roll.
 Once the time is up, the device stops working again, and any efforts to repair it are at a one step higher difficulty (since, after all, you hit the thing).
 If you wish to thump again, you may do so for another fate point, but the difficulty for the Crafts roll increases by one on each subsequent attempt. (adapted from Spirit of the Century SRD, §6.12.2)

 ### New Actions

 - **Locksmith.** If you can take apart a clock, you can take apart a lock.
-You may roll Crafts instead of Burglary when lockpicking. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may roll Crafts instead of Burglary when lockpicking.
 - **Personalized Weaponry Engineering.** Clever engineering can compensate for a lack of combat skill.
 Pick a broad category of weapon (e.g. swords, polearms, crossbows).
 When you wield a weapon of this sort that you have created yourself, you may attack with Crafts instead of Fight (for melee weapons) or Shoot (for ranged weapons).
-Such weapons will often include odd devices and unusual features that make their use very different from that of a normal weapon. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Such weapons will often include odd devices and unusual features that make their use very different from that of a normal weapon.

 ## Deceive Stunts